-- · actual or anticipated fluctuations in our operating results; - · changes in financial estimates by securities research analysts; - · changes in the economic performance or market valuation of other companies in our industry; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - · addition or departure of our executive officers and key personnel; - · detrimental negative publicity about us, our competitors or our industry; - · intellectual property litigation, regulatory investigation or other governmental proceedings against us; - · substantial sales or perception of sales of our ADSs in the public market; and - · general economic, regulatory or political conditions in China and the United States.
+- actual or anticipated fluctuations in our operating results; - changes in financial estimates by securities research analysts; - changes in the economic performance or market valuation of other companies in our industry; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - additions or departures of our executive officers or key personnel; - negative publicity about us, our competitors or our industry; - intellectual property litigation, regulatory investigation or other governmental proceedings against us;

+- substantial sales, whether actual or perceived, of our ADSs in the public market; and - general economic, regulatory or political conditions in China and the United States.

 In addition, the stock market in general, and the market prices for companies with operations in China in particular, have experienced volatility that often has been unrelated to the operating performance of such companies.
 The securities of some PRC-based companies that have listed their securities in the United States have experienced significant volatility since their initial public offerings, including, in some cases, substantial price declines in the trading prices of their securities.
 The trading performances of these PRC-based companies' securities after their offerings may affect the attitudes of investors toward PRC-based companies listed in the United States, which consequently may impact the trading performance of our ADSs, regardless of our actual operating performance.
-In addition, any negative news or perceptions about inadequate corporate governance practices or fraudulent accounting, corporate structure or other matters of other PRC-based companies may also negatively affect the attitudes of investors towards PRC-based companies in general, including us, regardless of whether we have conducted any inappropriate activities.
-Further, the global financial crisis, the ensuing economic recessions in many countries and the slowing PRC economy have contributed and may continue to contribute to extreme volatility in the global stock markets.
-These broad market and industry fluctuations may adversely affect operating performance.
+In addition, any negative news or perceptions about inadequate corporate governance practices or fraudulent accounting, corporate structure or other matters of other PRC-based companies may negatively affect the attitudes of investors towards PRC-based companies in general, including us, regardless of whether we have conducted any inappropriate activities.
+We may become the subject of unfavorable allegations made by short sellers again in the future.
+Any such allegations may be followed by periods of instability in the market price of our ordinary shares and ADSs and negative publicity.
+If and when we become the subject of any unfavorable allegations, whether such allegations are proven to be true or untrue, we may have to expend a significant amount of resources to investigate such allegations and/or defend ourselves.
+While we will strongly defend against any such allegations or short-seller attacks, we may be constrained in the manner in which we can proceed against the relevant short sellers by principles of freedom of speech, applicable federal or state laws or issues of commercial confidentiality.
+Responding to such allegations or attacks may be costly, timeconsuming and distract our management from growing our business.
+Even if such allegations are ultimately proven to be groundless, allegations against us could severely impact our business and shareholders' equity, and the value of your investment in our ADSs could be greatly reduced or rendered worthless.

+Furthermore, the global financial crisis, the ensuing economic recessions in many countries and the slowing economy of China have contributed and may continue to contribute to extreme volatility in the global stock markets.
+These broad market and industry fluctuations may adversely affect our operating performance.
 Volatility or a lack of positive performance in our ADS price may also adversely affect our ability to retain key employees, some of whom have been granted share incentive awards under our share incentive plan.